Open-Sourcing and Magic

 While these concepts have been applied in several disciplines with varying degrees of success, magic remains an exception and even now there is no solution in sight for those who are engaged in constant agreement.

-Given the nature of magic, crowd-sourcing and out-sourcing automatically stand eliminated but open-sourcing is very much applicable and it entails letting others in on how a particular magic trick is performed.
+Given the nature of magic, crowd-sourcing and out-sourcing are automatically eliminated but open-sourcing is very much applicable and entails letting others in on how a particular magic trick is performed.

-In case of magicians this implies revealing their trade secrets – an act which is bound to cause hurt on the professional front not just to them but the entire community of professionals.
+In case of magicians this implies revealing their trade secrets; an act which is bound to cause hurt to the professional front not just to them but the entire community of professionals.

-For a magician, of open-sourcing and magic would mean collaborating with experts from related fields like scientists, technologists, artists and programmers each of which is expected to contribute towards creation of an illusion and work towards its betterment.
+For a magician, open-sourcing and magic would mean collaborating with experts from related fields like scientists, technologists, artists and programmers each of which is expected to contribute towards creation of an illusion and work towards making it better.

 though it is that working in tandem with other professionals opens new horizons

-and helps to innovate on existing bag of tricks, it also calls for letting
+and helps to innovate existing tricks, it also calls for letting

 others in on fiercely guarded knowledge that is often treated as intellectual